 Not all solar chargers are equal.
 Looking at the reviews for a solar charger will give you a better idea of how well it actually works.
 There are, however, a few things to consider in your choice before looking at reviews.

 No matter what type of panel you use, the larger it is, the more solar rays it can absorb.
 It is important to note, however, that although size does matter it is best to combine size with panel type.
 Getting a small monocrystalline solar charger may work the same as a large GIS solar charger.

 How Different Panel Types Work

-The type of solar cells used in your charger make a huge difference in the weight and efficiency of your panels.
+The type of solar cells used in your charger makes a huge difference in the weight and efficiency of your panels.
 It may be a little harder to determine what type of panel the charger you are looking at uses.
 If you can find a spec sheet for your solar charger, though, it should include the type of panel used.

 There are three main solar panel types used in today’s market.
-These include the monocrystalline, polycrystalline, and thin film which is also known as GIS.
+These include the monocrystalline, polycrystalline, and thin-film which is also known as GIS.